 This is an ambitious programme.
-Its goal is to develop and promote a Pan Caribbean Declaration and a Roadmap to fight HIV-related stigma and discrimination in the Caribbean.
+Its goal is to develop and promote a Pan CARIBBEAN DECLARATION and a Roadmap for enhancing the environment to fight HIV-related stigma and discrimination in the Caribbean.
 There are three groups of actions contemplated in the proposed approach and these are broadly based on the UNAIDS seven priority actions on stigma and discrimination and the six elements contained in the PANCAP Justice for All Concept Note.

-1. Creating a Facilitating Environment: The first group of activities is intended to create a facilitating environment by building an awareness and education programme and mobilizing a network to advocate and drive changes in the Region.
+Creating a Facilitating Environment: The first group of activities is intended to create a facilitating environment by building an awareness and education programme and mobilizing a partnership of networks working together to advocate and drive changes in the Region.

-- Establishment of a Regional Human Rights Committee coordinated by PANCAP - Development and adoption of a Pan Caribbean Declaration on HIV-related human rights - A bold regional advocacy and communication campaign to support inclusion efforts - The adaptation of the PANCAP Model HIV Anti-Discrimination Legislation - Human Rights driven National Plans for the Prevention and Control of HIV - Networks of people living with HIV and other vulnerable populations, such as LGBTI, mobilized to advocate for their human rights - Dissemination of international human rights commitments, norms, standards and mechanisms that relate to people living with HIV, LGBTI and vulnerable populations - Dissemination of a compendium of court judgments relating to HIV, Human Rights and the Law as a measure of progress and guidelines for further action. - Regional consultations of the legal fraternity on HIV, Ethics, Human Rights and the Law to assess developments and catalyse further action - Curricula inclusion for HIV, Human Rights, Ethics and the Law targeted to a variety of stakeholders - Promotion of a Regional Anti-Discrimination Charter for HIV and Employment - Institutionalizing Champions of Change speaking out against HIV-Discrimination
+- Establishment of a Regional Human Rights Committee coordinated by PANCAP - Development and adoption of a PAN CARIBBEAN DECLARATION on HIV-Related Human Rights - A bold regional advocacy and communication campaign to support inclusion efforts - The adaptation of the PANCAP Model HIV Anti-Discrimination Legislation - Human Rights driven National Plans for the Prevention and Control of HIV - ✓ Networks of people living with HIV and other vulnerable populations, such as LGBTI mobilized to advocate for their human rights - Dissemination of international human rights commitments, norms, standards and mechanisms that relate to people living with HIV, LGBTI and vulnerable populations - Dissemination of a compendium of court judgments relating to HIV, Human Rights and the Law as a measure of progress and guidelines for further action. - Regional consultations of the legal fraternity on HIV, Ethics, Human Rights and the Law to assess developments and catalyze further action - Curricula inclusion for HIV, Human Rights, Ethics and the Law targeted to a variety of stakeholders - Promotion of a Regional Anti-Discrimination Charter for HIV and Employment - Institutionalizing Champions of Change speaking out against HIV-Discrimination

-2. Fostering a Protective Environment: The second group of actions contemplates the enactment of legislation, development of policies and other actions that foster a protective environment.
-These are intended to protect people living with HIV from discrimination, protect their confidentiality, provide informed consent, increase access to prevention, treatment and care, protect women from violence and gender inequality, and protect children (orphaned or affected by HIV).
+Fostering a Protective Environment: The second group of actions contemplates the enactment of legislation, development of policies and other actions that foster a protective environment.
+These are intended to protect people living with HIV from discrimination, protect their confidentiality and informed consent, provide for access to prevention and treatment and care, protect women from violence and gender inequality that increase vulnerability to infection and impact, and protect children (orphaned or affected by HIV).
 It also targets their caregivers with social and legal protection.
 The Justice for All Roadmap for Fostering a Protective Environment to end HIV-Linked Stigma and Discrimination includes:

-- End stigmatizing practices in the HIV response - Include anti-discriminatory clauses and provisions in national legal environment (constitutions, laws) consistent with global agreements and particularly those involving employment and access to social services and education - Improve legal and human rights literacy and capacity of people living with and vulnerable to HIV - Empower persons living with and those vulnerable to HIV to access legal services when they experience or perceive stigma and discrimination through mechanisms such as legal aid programmes and access to Human Rights Commissions where they exist nationally and or seeking redress at bodies such as the IAHRC.
+- End stigmatizing practices in the HIV response - Include anti-discriminatory clauses and provisions in national legal environment

+(constitutions, laws) consistent with global agreements and particularly those involving employment and access to social services and education

-- Strengthen the Stigma Index and the Human Rights Count and the Human Rights Desks in CARIFORUM countries. - Build capacity among health care workers to diminish stigma and discrimination in health care settings - Create a more efficacious environment for enforcing sexual and domestic violence laws in the various countries - Establish training programs in the police force and the judiciary to prevent abuse, stigma and discrimination against PLWHA and those vulnerable to HIV such as Men who have sex with men (MSM), sex workers and drug addicts.
+- Improve legal and human rights literacy and capacity of people living with and vulnerable to HIV - Empower persons living with and those vulnerable to HIV to access legal services to seek remedies when they experience or perceive stigma and discrimination through mechanisms such as legal aid programs and access to Human Rights Commissions where they exist nationally and or seeking redress at bodies such as the IAHRC. - Strengthen the Stigma Index and the Human Rights Count and the Human Rights Desks in CARIFORUM countries. - Build capacity among health care workers that diminish stigma and discrimination in health care settings - Create a more efficacious environment for enforcing sexual and domestic violence acts in the various countries - Establish training programs in the police force and the judiciary to prevent abuse, stigma and discrimination against people living with HIV and those vulnerable to HIV such as MSMs, sex workers and drug addicts.